ericyang89/jquery.scrollLimit.js/README.md

 # jquery.scrollLimit.js
-a jQuery plugs to prevent parents scroll or touchmove
+a jQuery plugs to prevent parents scroll or touchmove when scroll itself

 #How to Use?
 scrollLimit depends on jQuery.
 Include them both in end of your HTML code: